The Old Age Survivors and Disability Insurance (Social Security) program

 The Negative Income Tax Program

-Some economists, most notably the late Milton Friedman, have suggested a negative income tax program.
+Some economists, most notably the late Milton Friedman, have suggested replacing all current welfare programs with a negative income tax program.

-The negative income tax program proposes to establish an income level (for instance $28,000) above which an individual will pay taxes, but below which an individual would receive a government subsidy (a subsidy is a negative tax).
+The negative income tax program proposes to establish an income level (for instance $40,000) above which an individual will pay taxes, but below which an individual would receive a government subsidy (a negative tax).

 |Job Earnings||Government Subsidy||Total Income|